All Episodes

 I think there's a lot of confusion.

-Um, there's a lack of detail, and really what we see from this administration and really this Congress so far is a lot of chaos and confusion.
+And really, what we've seen from this administration and really this Congress so far is a lot of chaos and confusion.

 After what can only be described as an afternoon and evening of confusion at the White House over the fate of General Michael Flynn, the National Security Advisor.